joostkremers/ebib/docs/ebib-manual.md

 from the file extension, it is in principle possible to use another format than Org for notes.
-In this case, it is easier to use separate note files, but as long as you have a `%K` directive in your template (and an appropriately defined function for it, see `ebib-notes-template-specifiers` below), it should still be possible to use a single notes file.
+In this case, it is easier to use separate note files, but as long as you have a `%K` directive in your template (and an appropriately defined function for it, see the option `ebib-notes-template-specifiers`), it should still be possible to use a single notes file.
 (Emphasis on *should*, however, because this has not been tested.)
 You will also need to customise the three hooks discussed above in this case.

 ## Displaying notes